Last updated on January 14th, 2023 at 10:15 am

 In Istria, it is best to base yourself in one of the larger cities along the coast like Pula, Rovinj, or Porec.
 This will give you the opportunity to mingle with other travelers while still having easy access to Istria’s charming hilltop towns and villages.

 Zadar is a small city located on the Croatian coast just halfway between Zagreb and Split.
-It has a low-key vibe, is not overly touristy, and is home to some pretty cool Roman ruins.
-Zadar also has some pretty unique monuments like the world’s first and only Sea Organ and “The Greeting to the Sun”.
+Zadar boasts amazing beaches, has a low-key vibe, is not overly touristy, and is home to some pretty cool Roman ruins.
+The city also has some pretty unique monuments like the world’s first and only Sea Organ and “The Greeting to the Sun”.

 Dubrovnik is by far Croatia’s most popular destination thanks to its stunning Old Town that served as the set of King’s Landing on Game of Thrones.
 If you’ve seen photos of Dubrovnik, know that the town is one-hundred times more breathtaking in real life!